vEnhance/1802/r06.typ

   - #todo[Add in times etc.]
 - Please fill out the survey at #url("https://forms.gle/AsXPweCbJ1Nvzp3k7") when you can.
 - I made a Discord server.
 If you didn't get the link emailed to you, ask me to join.
+- Remember that September 30 is the last day to switch sections freely on Canvas.

 = Complex numbers